yyx319/multiphase-outflow-M82/readme.md

 I. Import observation data

 The function read_data in wind_obs_diag_pkg.py defines how we read in the data and select a sample of spectra for comparison.
+Example jupyter notebooks for visualizing observation data of multiphase winds reside in Analysis folder.

 II.
 MCMC fitting